 Whereas virus subunit antigens and VLPs are designed to elicit an immune response against the pathogen when it is encountered in the wild, the injection of recombinant antibodies against SARS-CoV-2 could help to slow down the infection and give the body time to raise its own antibodies before the patient succumbs to the disease.
-This strategy is supported by the recent finding that serum from convalescent patients can reduce the severity of disease symptoms and accelerate recovery [27,28].
+This strategy is supported by the recent finding that serum from convalescent patients can reduce the severity of disease symptoms and accelerate recovery [34,35].
 Plants could therefore be used to produce antibodies not only as virus detection reagents but also as a form of passive immunotherapy.
 The blueprint for this approach was established by Mapp Biopharmaceutical (San Diego, CA, USA) and its commercial arm LeafBio during the 2014 outbreak of Zaire ebolavirus in West Africa.
-The company manufactured a cocktail of three neutralizing antibodies known as ZMapp [29] which was approved for compassionate use due to its life-saving potential and the lack of any alternatives [30,31].
+The company manufactured a cocktail of three neutralizing antibodies known as ZMapp [36] which was approved for compassionate use due to its life-saving potential and the lack of any alternatives [37,38].
 Large doses (up to 10 mg per patient) of the antibody were required, which would mean that transgenic plants grown on a massive scale would be the only economical route for the manufacture of such a product.
-The large-scale production of broadly-neutralizing HIV-specific antibodies such as 2G12 and 2F5 has been achieved in transgenic tobacco [32], maize [33,34] and rice [35].
+Similarly, potential for the large-scale production of broadly-neutralizing HIV-specific antibodies such as 2G12 and 2F5 has been demonstrated in transgenic tobacco [39], maize (Zea mays) [40,41] and rice (Oryza sativa) [42].
 The German government issued a good manufacturing practice (GMP) license to the Fraunhofer IME for the production of 2G12 in tobacco for testing in a first-in-human phase I clinical trial, and a similar model could be used for neutralizing antibodies against SARS-CoV-2.
-Furthermore, rice has recently proven versatile as a means to produce 2G12 along with two antiviral lectins (see next section), which could reduce the costs of pre-formulated cocktails of active ingredients [36].
+Furthermore, rice has recently proven versatile as a means to produce 2G12 along with two antiviral lectins (see next section), which could reduce the costs of pre-formulated cocktails of active ingredients [43].
+In addition to the production of antibodies that neutralize the virus directly, plants could also be used to produce large amounts of therapeutic antibodies that inhibit the cytokine storm that follows SARS-CoV-2 infection in many of the most severe and fatal cases.
+Two antibodies that could be repurposed for the treatment of COVID-19 are sarilumab/Kevzara and tocilizumab/Actemra, both of which bind the interleukin-6 receptor (IL-6R) and are indicated for the treatment of rheumatoid arthritis.
+They are both undergoing clinical trials for COVID-19 [44,45].

 Antivirals